Once Upon A Time 🙂

-In 1995, she moved to Los Angeles and began studying with Alice Carter and later, Cameron Thor at their studio.
-She originated the role of Susan in Clifton Campbell’s “Dead Cat Bounce”, and Julie in “Life As We Know It” by David J. Nash.
-Also at the studio, she played Effie in “Life & Limb”, Leah in “Trust”, and Sue in “Bash”.
-She became members of two theatre companies (Company of Angels, and Theatre Neo), where she played Gale in “Life During Wartime”, Mona in “The Disposal”, Persephone in “XXX Love Act”, and was the on stage foley artist in an award winning production of “The Voice of the Prairie”.
-She had the great pleasure of originating the roles of Serena in the play “Brother Jones” by writer Garth Stein, and Josephine in the play “Arlington” by writer Gary Michael White.
-In addition to acting, she has had the opportunity to design costumes and sound for several productions.
-She appeared on the ABC show “Mistresses”, and several small independent films, including, “Nog”, “Something Blue”, and “The Craving”.
-She had the great fortune of meeting members of the Blacksheep Squadron who cast her in 3 episodes of the Star Wars fan epic “I.M.P.S.
+In 1995, I moved to Los Angeles and began studying with Alice Carter and later, Cameron Thor at their studio.
+I originated the role of Susan in Clifton Campbell’s “Dead Cat Bounce”, and Julie in “Life As We Know It” by David J. Nash.
+Also at the studio, I played Effie in “Life & Limb”, Leah in “Trust”, and Sue in “Bash”.
+I then became a member of two theatre companies (Company of Angels, and Theatre Neo), where I played Gale in “Life During Wartime”, Mona in “The Disposal”, Persephone in “XXX Love Act”, and was the on stage foley artist in an award winning production of “The Voice of the Prairie”.
+I had the great pleasure of originating the roles of Serena in the play “Brother Jones” by writer Garth Stein (“The Art of Racing In The Rain”), and Josephine in the play “Arlington” by writer Gary Michael White (“Scarecrow”).
+In addition to acting, I have had the opportunity to design costumes and sound for several productions.
+I appeared on the ABC show “Mistresses”, and several small independent films, including, “Nog”, “Something Blue”, and “The Craving”.
+I had the great fortune of meeting members of the Blacksheep Squadron who cast her in 3 episodes of the Star Wars fan epic “I.M.P.S.
 The Relentless”.
-She voiced Sargent Xuan Kaletka in Davenport Gateway”, wore the armor in “Norca System”, and was an Imperial Officer in “Rhymes with Maintenance”.
+I voiced Sargent Xuan Kaletka in Davenport Gateway”, wore the armor in “Norca System”, and was an Imperial Officer in “Rhymes with Maintenance”.